Sudarshan Venu: Career

-Venu's career has been with the TVS Group, a Chennai-based conglomerate founded by his great-grandfather.
+Sudarshan's career has been with the TVS Group, a Chennai-based conglomerate founded by his great-grandfather.
 He joined the board of Sundaram Clayton, the holding company of TVS Motor Company, in 2011 and was appointed Vice President later that year.
 In 2013, he became a full-time Director of TVS Motor Company.

-Venu served as Joint Managing Director of TVS Motor Company from 2014 to 2022.
+Sudarshan served as Joint Managing Director of TVS Motor Company from 2014 to 2022.
 He played a key role in the company's international expansion into Africa, Southeast Asia, Latin America, and Europe.
 During his tenure, TVS Motor acquired Norton Motorcycles in 2020 and EGO Movement in 2021.

-Before Venu assumed leadership, TVS Motor had a limited presence in the electric vehicle segment, with a market share of around 2% in FY21 and 4% in FY22, while several companies had established an early lead in the sector.
+Before Sudarshan assumed leadership, TVS Motor had a limited presence in the electric vehicle segment, with a market share of around 2% in FY21 and 4% in FY22, while several companies had established an early lead in the sector.
 Under his leadership, the company expanded into electric mobility with the launch of the TVS iQube Electric, which became one of the leading electric two-wheeler brandsin India, and as of 2025, TVS Motor held a 19% share of the electric two-wheeler market and a 25% share of the scooter market, ranking second after Honda.
-Venu also focused on premiumisation in the domestic market, with TVS increasing its share in the 150–200 cubic centimetre premium motorcycle segment.
+Sudarshan also focused on premiumisation in the domestic market, with TVS increasing its share in the 150–200 cubic centimetre premium motorcycle segment.

 In February 2022, Sudarshan Venu was elected as an Additional Director of Coromandel International for a period of five years.
 He became the Managing Director of TVS Motor Company in May 2022.

 He is also the chairman of TVS Credit Services.
 He is a member of the Government of India's National Board for Electric Mobility.
 In August 2023, he was elected as a member of the Board of Trustees for the Tirumala Tirupati Devasthanams Trust.
-In September 2025, Venu began his second tenure as a member of the Tirumala Tirupati Devasthanams Trust Board, filling the unassumed term of retired judge H.L.
+In September 2025, Sudarshan began his second tenure as a member of the Tirumala Tirupati Devasthanams Trust Board, filling the unassumed term of retired judge H.L.
 Dattu.

 In August 2025, he was elevated to Chairman of TVS Motor Company, succeeding Ralf Speth.

 Personal life

-Venu married Tara Sam in 2014.
+Sudarshan married Tara Sam in 2014.